mohammadalviyan/madebyalviyan/.github/README.md

 ### Build Failures
 - Check the CI workflow logs for specific error messages
 - Ensure all dependencies are properly listed in `package.json`
-- Verify Bun lockfile is committed (`bun.lockb`)
+- Verify npm lockfile is committed (`package-lock.json`)

 ### Deployment Issues

+#### "Get Pages site failed" Error
+- **Cause**: GitHub Pages is not enabled in repository settings
+- **Solution**: Go to Settings → Pages → Set Source to "GitHub Actions"
+- **Alternative**: Use the `build.yml` workflow for manual deployment

+#### Build Success but Deployment Fails
 - Verify GitHub Pages is enabled
 - Check that the site URL in `astro.config.mjs` matches your deployment target
-- Ensure the deploy workflow has proper permissions
+- Ensure the deploy workflow has proper permissions (should be automatic)

+#### Custom Domain Issues
+- Update `astro.config.mjs` with your domain
+- Add CNAME file in `public/` directory if needed
+- Verify DNS settings point to GitHub Pages

 ### Security Alerts
 - Review security audit outputs in the security workflow
 - Update dependencies as recommended by Dependabot PRs
 - Check dependency review comments on pull requests

+### Getting Help
+- Check workflow logs in the Actions tab
+- Review the error messages in build artifacts
+- Ensure all required files are committed to the repository